 Biogas industry unveils anaerobic digestion cost competitiveness task force

-The call came at ADBA’s two day Research & Innovation Forum 2016 in York last week (April), which centred on industry efforts to drive up operational efficiency and drive down costs.
+The call came at ADBA’s 2-day Research & Innovation Forum 2016 in York last week (April), which centred on industry efforts to drive up operational efficiency and drive down costs.

 As incentives fall, academia will be instrumental in working in partnership with the AD industry to ensure UK operations continue to thrive while we position ourselves as world leaders in a global biogas market worth billions.

-“With ever limited support from government, therefore, the AD industry is seizing the initiative by challenging the expertise of the UK’s world class researchers to help find innovations which will revolutionise performance even more.
+“With ever limited support from the government, therefore, the AD industry is seizing the initiative by challenging the expertise of the UK’s world-class researchers to help find innovations which will revolutionize performance even more.

 “Such as new sources of input, improvements in operational performance, more valuable outputs, to reduce the overall cost of production.